-- Represents a total dollar amount that is \$3.75 million less than 2009-10 adopted budget. - With board direction, this funding request was created with the following priorities: - Maintain commitment to the Strategic Plan - Provide resources to support high-quality teaching and learning through Division levers: the Framework for Quality Learning, the Teacher Performance Appraisal, and the Professional Learning Community Model - o Provide support for continued innovation - o Position the organization so it is able to recover as economy recovers - Make decisions based on available revenues, rather than solely on needs. - At the joint direction of the Board of Supervisors and School Board, no salary increases are funded for teaching or classified staff; however increases in employee health care and retirement costs are included.
+- Represents a total dollar amount that is about \$3.1 million less than 2009-10 adopted budget. - With board direction, this funding request was created with the following priorities: - o Maintain commitment to the Strategic Plan - Provide resources to support high-quality teaching and learning through Division levers: the Framework for Quality Learning, the Teacher Performance Appraisal, and the Professional Learning Community Model - Provide support for continued innovation - o Position the organization so it is able to recover as economy recovers - o Consider available revenues, rather than based decisions solely on needs - At the joint direction of the Board of Supervisors and School Board, no salary increases are funded for teaching or classified staff; however increases in employee health care and retirement costs are included.